himoacs/solace_kdb_whitepaper/whitepaper.md

-## Bringing the power of pub/sub messaging to kdb+
+# Bringing the power of pub/sub messaging to kdb+

 It wouldn't be absurd to assume that most of us have heard or are familiar with message brokers.
 Afterall, they have been around for decades and are deployed in most, if not all, major companies.
 However, like any technology that has been around for so long, message brokers have seen their fair share of transformation, especially in their capabilities and their usecases.

+In this white paper, I would like to cover different ways applications communicate with each others, pub/sub messaging pattern and its advantages, benefits of implementing pub/sub with kdb+, and finally, show how you can implement pub/sub with kdb+ using Solace's PubSub+ event broker.

 Message brokers, or event brokers as they are commonly known these days, form the middle layer responsible for **transporting** your data.
 They are different from your databases because they are not meant for long-term storage.
 Event brokers specialize in **routing** your data to the interested applications.
 Essentially, event brokers allow your applications to easily communicate with each other without having to worry about data routing, message loss, protocol translation, authentication/authorization to name a few.